 The SLR is determined and formulated for a purpose.
 The solvency of commercial banks can be determined by the SLR.
-If the SLR is maintained by a commercial bank, then the Reserve Bank of India can understand the credit-allocation capacity of a commercial bank.
-Just as a commercial bank evaluates the creditworthiness of a loan applicant, similarly, the RBI also evaluates the solvency of a commercial bank with the help of SLR.
+If the SLR is maintained by a commercial bank, then the Reserve Bank of India can understand the credit-allocation capacity of a that bank.
+Just as a bank evaluates the creditworthiness of a loan applicant, similarly, the RBI also evaluates the solvency of a commercial bank with the help of SLR.
 The bank credits and its expansion can be controlled by determination of SLR.
 If SLR rates are modified, then RBI can modify the bank credits, its expansion or maintenance.
-SLR also helps RBI to provide instructions to the commercial banks for investing in government securities such as bonds.
+SLR also helps the RBI to provide instructions to the commercial banks for investing in government securities such as bonds.
 Thus, SLR also helps in increasing the government securities.

 SLR rate to Control Inflation and propel growth

 SLR is used to control inflation and propel growth.
 Through SLR rate tuning the money supply in the system can be controlled efficiently.